By Beatrice Pea

 If making coffee for a large garden with rows of peonies and daffodils seems daunting to you, consider purchasing a Starbucks lawn sprinkling system, now available in two models (latte and cappuccino) at most Starbucks stores.
 Ask your barista for details.

 Again, water us now and then, but in the evening we’d really rather you wine, beer or liquor us.
 After an intolerably stressful day when you feel that life is a gift you’d return if only you could find the receipt, do you drink water?
-No, you reach for something more relaxing.
+No, you reach for something stronger.

 If making a 45-gallon martini for a boulevard of hostas and geraniums seems challenging, consider installing a gin or vodka lawn irrigation system, now available in two models (up or on the rocks) at quality liquor stores.
 For product information, call 1-800-YES-POUR.